eficode-academy/istio-katas/README.md

 - [A tour of Istio's metrics]() - Todo
 - [??]()

-However each set of exercises, besides the setup introduction, has a start folder located beneath it.
+However each exercise, besides the setup introduction, has a start folder located beneath it.
 E.g. `001-basic-traffic-routing/start` that allows you to do them in **your** preferred order.

+Do note that there can be multiple exercises per exercise file.

 ## How to Read Exercise Files

-All exercise files start with an introduction followed by the actual exercise.
+All exercise files start with an introduction followed by the actual exercise(s).

-A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
+A general overview of the exercise(s) is given first, followed by more detailed step-by-step instructions.
 If you want a little challenge, you can try to read the general steps of the